 The City Walls of Ani encircled the city and protected it from all kinds of enemy attacks.
 The strongest defensive wall in the city was located in the northern part.

 Because this front was the only face of Ani that was not naturally protected by rivers and valleys.
 Most sources report that these walls were built by King Smbat, who ruled between 977 and 989.

 The walls are made of concrete core, covered with beige basalt, carefully cut and intertwined.
 The walls are patterned with red and black stones.
 Crosses on the wall decorated with heraldry and talismans and symbols.

 The Seljuk Caravanserai, built in the 12th century in Ani, is located on the main street.
 The decorations on the door of the caravanserai reflect the classical features of the Seljuk architectural style.

-The entrance fee to Ani Ruins is 12 Turkish Liras.
-Tickets are free for children under the age of eight.
+Ani Ruins entrance fee is 180 Turkish Liras as of 2024.
 Museum Pass Turkey is valid for the entrance to Ani Ancient City in Kars.
 The information on the ticket price was last updated on December 1, 2023.